-The final dive of that day was spent under the boat with 4 Oceanic whitetips.
-The others were heading to the Aida but my buddy and I were there to see the sharks.
+We spent the final dive of that day under the boat with 4 Oceanic whitetips.
+The others were heading to the Aida but my buddy and I were there to see the sharks. after all, it was a Shark Quest trip.
 We were treated to a fantastic personal encounter with the animals that would approach one at a time, with the rest of the shoal hanging back at the edge of the viz.
-Each was around 2m in length and filled me and John with a respect and awe that still now sends a shiver down my spine.
+Each was around 2m in length and filled me and John with respect and awe that still now sends a shiver down my spine.
 A few had embedded hooks in their jaws which was sad to see but at least they were still swimming around and not in a market somewhere.

 The second day on Big Brother was another ripper with 3 great dives around the various points of the islands.
 We were treated to some truly stunning dives, drifting on the walls amongst the coral and fish life, having a look further into the Numidia and hanging out with the Humphead wrasse and the Oceanic whitetips of course.
 That night was the 11-hour transfer to Daedalus and the surface conditions were a bit choppy, so dosed up and holding on, we charged into the night!

-Overnight we travelled to Elphinstone to see what we could find down there.
+Overnight we traveled to Elphinstone, Shark Quest last big reef, to see what we could find down there.
 We dropped into the north after a bouncy ride out (Bill called us the Navy SEALs!) and went looking for some hammers.
 Blasted things had slept in so we had to make do with the Humphead wrasse and the thousand-strong shoals of fish as we drifted along.

 During our surface interval, the surface conditions degraded so we all decided to go dugong hunting back at Ras Torombe in the seagrass meadows.
 Our first dive there was a colourful, shallow reef with dozens of Blue-spotted rays peeking out from under the corals.
 We were joined along the way by a large Remora which promptly latched onto me as the largest thing nearby.
 Due to its size, we were sure it must have come off something big.
 Sure enough on the second dive, we found it.
 Two huge turtles were feeding on the seagrass, each one must have been 250kgs plus and they chomped away at the shoots completely indifferent to our presence.
 No dugongs but I’m always happy to see turtles.

 We spent the last night on board before making our way back to port.
+Shark Quest was over.
 Saying our goodbyes to the crew, exchanging Facebook addresses and shaking hands, we were taken to our day use hotel while we waited for our flight.
 The Resta Grande was a great place to spend some time, with comfortable rooms, delicious food and the greatest shower I’ve ever taken!

 So what’s the take-home message from all this…